 If you are UK resident and have property abroad, you should take advice in the country where your property is situated to see how the changes in the local tax rules will affect you after Brexit.

-For advice on UK tax and on the Tax Treaties contact us - experts for sixteen years in the taxation of income and gains from property.
+For advice on UK tax and on the Tax Treaties contact us - experts for almost twenty years in the taxation of income and gains from property.